wanghaisheng/responsive-landing-page-starter/content/blog/en/make-outbound-text-speech-phone-call-node-js-dr.md

 ## Securing Your Vonage Application

-Some of Vonage’s APIs use Nexmo [Applications](https://docs.nexmo.com/tools/application-api), which contain the security and configuration information you need to connect to the Voice API endpoints.
+Some of Vonage’s APIs use Vonage [Applications](https://docs.nexmo.com/tools/application-api), which contain the security and configuration information you need to connect to the Voice API endpoints.

 An Application:

-* holds [security information](https://docs.nexmo.com/tools/application-api/application-security) - to connect to Nexmo endpoints
+* holds [security information](https://docs.nexmo.com/tools/application-api/application-security) - to connect to Vonage endpoints
 * contains configuration data for your app and the URLs to your webhook endpoints
 * uses [Nexmo Call Control Objects](https://docs.nexmo.com/voice/voice-api#ncco) (NCCO) to control your calls